MarcinSc/gdx-gemp-lib/README.md

 * set of Undoable UI elements (elements firing UndoableChangeEvent instead of ChangeEvent) for use with gdx-gemp-undo module.

+### gdx-gemp-undo
+An undo/redo lightweight implementation for libGDX.

+## Test Modules
+Modules not designed to be used in your application, but might be a good place to see how to use the modules in this repository.

+### gdx-gemp-camera2d-test
+A module containing an application demonstrating how to use gdx-gemp-camera2d.
+It also uses gdx-gemp-template-ashley module for entity loading.

 ### gdx-gemp-ui-test
 A module containing an application used for testing the UI elements in gdx-gemp-ui module.

-### gdx-gemp-undo
-An undo/redo lightweight implementation for libGDX.

 ---
 For documentation, check the author's website: